akazukin5151/kpxhs/Theming.md

 - `AttrName ["kpxhs", "key"]`: The style of the key being bound (eg, "Esc")
 - `AttrName ["kpxhs", "label"]`: The style of the label bound (eg, "exit")

 In other words, the footer shows a nano-like grid of keys and their action.
-For example, "Esc exit" to indicate that pressing the Esc key will exit. `kpxhs.key` would style the "Esc" text and `kpxhs.label` would style the "exit" type
+For example, "Esc exit" to indicate that pressing the Esc key will exit. `kpxhs.key` would style the "Esc" text and `kpxhs.label` would style the "exit" text

 ### Colors